rickshahid/SkyMedia/README.md

 Welcome!
 This repository contains the sample Azure media web application that is deployed at http://www.skymedia.io

-Here is an introductory list of capabilities that are integrated within this sample Azure ASP.NET Core MVC web application:
+The following set of integrated capabilities are enabled with this Azure ASP.NET Core MVC web application:

 * Self-service user and service account management across Azure Media Services, Azure Storage, Signiant, Aspera, etc